Lightnet/threepolygonenginejs/README.md

 # Status:
  * work in progress
- * hono js server
  * three.js module design
  * ECS
- * socket.io

-# Status:
  * Unstable.

+# Information:

+  This is protoype to build the minecraft style.
+There will be example stand alone script for testing the builds.

+  As to keep the model simple as possible to reduce lag in render for stable smooth application.

+  There will be some different type of games for testing.

+  Using the hono server framework, socket.io and sqlite.

+  For local play with friend to play.

+# Server:
+  * hono js server

 # Programings Languages:
- * javascript module
+ * javascript module (main)
- * nodejs
+ * nodejs (main)
- * bun
+ * bun (N/A)

 # Packages:
  * hono
  * socket.io
  * better-sqlite3
- * drizzle-orm
  * mini-van-plate
+ * vanjs

-# Information:
+# Notes:

-  This is protoype to build the minecraft style as well on other games as well to keep the world simple to run the game.
-By using the vanjs for browser and javascript module.
-To develop threejs with mini games.

-  Using the hono server framework, socket.io and sqlite.

-  For local play with friend to play.
+ Below this section are just notes.
+It still work in progress.

 # Game Server (notes):
  Is is possible to run multiple game instance?
 Yes and No. Nodejs can't run threads.